jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 Unfortunately, the ISP said they might need to send someone and it would take several days, after the weekend too.
-Meanwhile I needed to be able to access work and my wife needed to finish her thesis, so just leaving it broken wasn't an option.
+Meanwhile I needed to be able to access work, and my wife needed to finish her thesis, so just leaving it broken wasn't an option.

 Fortunately, I remembered I had a Hetzner VPS server with both static